 - Surface finish: Protects the wood’s outermost layer

 Here’s how to clean waxed hardwood floors stained with watermarks:

-- Lightly scrub the stain with #000 steel wool and wax
+- Lightly scrub the stain with #000 steel wool.

 - The stain may persist after the above.
-Therefore, you can lightly sand the area, then apply stain, wax, and buff it by hand.
+Therefore, you can lightly sand the area, then apply stain and buff it by hand.